 - There is a fee of $17.25 per person charged by APLYiD and this will be a disbursement charged to you in addition to our fees outlined below.

 Client Care Commitment

-1. We are committed to doing our best to ensure that your needs are met in each matter we attend to.
+- We are committed to doing our best to ensure that your needs are met in this matter.
 We will:

 - Protect and promote your interests;

 - Discuss with you your objectives and how they should be achieved;

 - Act competently, in a timely way and in accordance with instructions received and arrangements made;